kroysemaj/git-GDI/slides/using-git-commit.md

 ##  Using git commit

+So far, we've created and then added a file to our repo.
+But it hasn't been commited yet.
 To commit the new file to your git repo use the command

-git commit -m “< message >”
+git commit -m “&lt;message&gt;”

 <br>